MATH 164-A2

 Webwork

-Webwork sets will be due each Friday at 11:59pm, starting the first week of class.
+Webwork sets will be due each Thursday at 1 pm, starting the first week of class.
+Late homework is typically not accepted, except in extreme cases such as serious illness or family emergencies.